Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 DIC advantages:

-- Available even if service member dies before retirement
+- Available even if the service member dies before retirement eligibility

 - Includes additional allowances for children, aid and attendance